drivendataorg/meta-vsc-matching-runtime/README.md

 ### Submitting without code

-As mentioned in [Developing your own submission](#developing-your-own-submission), you may if you wish create submissions that _only_ contain your descriptors and not a `main.py` script.
-In this case, the platform will run a similarity search based on your descriptors and score the generated rankings so you can see how your solution performs on the test set without having to get inference running in the runtime.
+As mentioned in [Developing your own submission](#developing-your-own-submission), you may if you wish create submissions that _only_ contain your matches and not a `main.py` script.
+In this case, the platform will score the generated matches so you can see how your solution performs on the test set without having to get inference running in the runtime.
 However, these submissions will _not_ be eligible for Phase 2 or prizes and they will also count against the weekly submission limit

 ### Runtime network access